intel/libvpl/examples/tutorials/01_transition/README.md

 #include "vpl/mfx.h"
 ```

-2. Recompile with oneVPL API, link to oneVPL dispatcher
+2. Recompile with Intel® VPL API, link to Intel® VPL dispatcher

 3. (Optional) On your own schedule, start using new 2.x API features.
 The
 first step is to change from MFXInit to MFXLoad/filter implementations/MFXCreateSession.